 Hacker moved to London in 1970, where she worked as a book dealer.
-With the mentorship of Richard Howard, then the editor of The New American Review, Hacker’s first collection of poems, Presentation Piece, was published by the Viking Press in 1974.
-The collection was both the Lamont Poetry Selection of the Academy of American Poets and the recipient of the National Book Award.
+With the mentorship of Richard Howard, then the editor of The New American Review, Hacker’s first collection of poems, Presentation Piece, was published by Viking Press in 1974.
+The collection was both the Academy of American Poets’ Lamont Poetry Selection and the recipient of the National Book Award.

 Hacker’s 1994 collection, Winter Numbers (W. W. Norton), details the loss of many of her friends to both AIDS and cancer, and explores her own struggle with breast cancer.
 The collection, which was in many ways darker than Hacker’s previous work, won both the Lenore Marshall Poetry Prize and a Lambda Literary Award.